Campbell River Whale Watching Tours

-lots of room to move – covered boat – washroom facilities – No emursion suits required
+Lots of room to move – covered boat – washroom facilities – No immersion suits required

 The best whale watching for families on Vancouver Island is right here in Campbell River!